 A standard theme; a customised experience

 A big challenge that we wanted to address with Nautilus was customisation.
 Plenty of schools wanted to inject their branding into Firefly, and we’d obliged by developing custom CSS for Blue.
 Some intrepid teachers had even started hacking Blue’s markup and styles themselves.

 All these custom modifications meant that each time schools upgraded to the latest version of Firefly, something inevitably broke.
-Nautilus was our first theme to offer our “smart-rebrand” technology; meaning schools could provide two key-colours and a logo, and the theme automagically adjusts by using tones of those colours throughout — seamlessly matching the brand of the school.
+I built Nautilus with “smart-rebrand” technology; meaning schools could provide two key-colours and a logo, and the theme automagically adjusts by using tones of those colours throughout — seamlessly matching the brand of the school.